yenda/re-natal/README.md

 (def my-img (js/require "./images/my-img.png"))
 ```
 #### Adding an image during development
-When you have dropped a new image to "images" dir, you need to restart RN packager and re-run command:
+When you have dropped a new image to "images" dir, you need to restart React Native packager and re-run command:
 ```
 $ re-natal use-figwheel
 ```